ahnaf-rafi/note-kdre-inference/README.md

-# note-kde-kre-inference
-Note: inference for kernel estimators of densities and regression functions
+# Note: inference for kernel estimators of densities and regression functions